 How can I learn eLearning?

 eLearning, also known as digital learning and online learning, is a method of education that takes place on the internet rather than in a classroom. eLearning is a skill that needs practicing, just like any other.
-But a lot of in classroom teaching skills are transferable to a digital environment.
+But a lot of in classroom teaching skills are transferable to a digital environment and there are many free teaching resources available online.

 How can I make my online classes better?